Cockroach Labs raises $86.6 million to store enterprise data in multiple locations

 CockroachDB allows businesses to “give their data a location,” as Cockroach Labs puts it, which is useful not just for reducing latency, but also for complying with data protection laws that stipulate where data must be stored.
 In effect, companies can tether specific data types to specific datacenters in designated locations.

-Cockroach Labs had previously raised around $108 million, and with another $86.6 million in the bank, it’s well-positioned to capitalize on the continued growth of the cloud services market, which Gartner predicts will increase 17% to $266 billion in 2020.
+Cockroach Labs had previously raised around $108 million, and with another $86.6 million in the bank it’s well-positioned to capitalize on the continued growth of the cloud services market, which Gartner predicts will increase 17% to $266 billion in 2020.
 Cockroach Labs said in a statement that its fresh cash injection comes “ahead of need” and will eventually be used to invest in R&D as the “the COVID-19 pandemic accelerates the race to the cloud.”

 Investors in Cockroach Labs’ series D round included Index Ventures, Redpoint Ventures, Sequoia Capital, and Tiger Capital.